ropensci/FedData/README.md

 ========

 ### Acknowledgements
-This package is a product of SKOPE ([Synthesized Knowledge of Past Environments](http://www.envirecon.org)) and the [Village Ecodynamics Project](http://village.anth.wsu.edu).
+This package is a product of SKOPE ([Synthesizing Knowledge of Past Environments](http://www.envirecon.org)) and the Village Ecodynamics Project.
 This software is licensed under the [MIT license](https://opensource.org/licenses/MIT).